 AI is Transforming Financial Services, Regulatory Guidance Can Help

-digital ai robot transforming financial services
+digital ai robot transforming financial services with regulatory guidance

 AI is misunderstood

 Like many new technologies, the current AI landscape lacks a depth of established legal and regulatory precedent to rely on.
-Mistrust in AI technologies is largely born out of its novelty and a general lack of understanding.
+Mistrust in AI technologies is largely born out of their novelty and a general lack of understanding.
 In fact, a recent survey from Gartner research found that 79% of finance executives attributed “fear of the unknown” to their reticence to adopt AI.

 AI and FinTech